This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Learn to packraft and negotiate up to grade 2-3 rapids.

-You’ll set off this morning on foot with until the river becomes navigable.
-The team will then inflate your packrafts, strapping your backpacks onto the front of the rafts to continue the journey by water.
+Setting off this morning carrying all of your food and equipment for the next 5 days, you’ll start out on foot.
+Once the river becomes navigable (depending on the conditions your team finds on the day) you’ll inflate your packrafts, strapping your backpacks on to the front of the rafts to continue the journey by water.
 Over the next 4 days continue your journey on the River Dochart, through Loch Dochart with its ruined castle. passing through Loch Lubhair and then the large Loch Tay, covering around 30 km per day.
 Once past Loch Tay the team will officially be on the River Tay.
 From here to Grandtully there will be numerous grade 1 -2 sections and isolated rapids, with a one or two up to grade 3 depending on conditions, with the larger rapids portaged where required.
 After that the river is quieter and more relaxed with time to absorb the views.

-Your final day on the river and a last chance to test your new-found white-water skills with some white-water along this section.
-A full day’s paddle, arriving into Perth in the afternoon with time for a well deserved shower.
+Your final day on the river and a last chance to test your new-found white-water skills with your last taste of white-water along this section.
+A full day’s paddle, arriving into Perth in the afternoon with time for a well deserved shower and a comfortable hotel located just moments from your get-out.
+Again, for flexibility, meals are not included in Perth, but if restrictions allow the team will go our for a celebratory group dinner.

 The expedition officially ends after breakfast today, although if you wish to do some sightseeing there’s plenty to do in Perth.